 American Stephen Rheinhart travels to visit Susan Witley, a friend from university, at her family home in Arkham in England.
 He is warned away by locals and her father Nahum but persists in trying to see Susan.
 He then discovers that Nahum’s experiments with samples from a radioactive meteorite have hideously mutated members of the household.

 H.P.
-Lovecraft is a horror writer whose works – concerned evocations of unspeakable cosmic horrors and people rendered insane by partial glimpses of ancient gods – have created a cult fandom.
+Lovecraft (1890-1937) was a horror writer whose works – concerned evocations of unspeakable cosmic horrors and people rendered insane by partial glimpses of ancient gods – have created a cult fandom.
 Alas, H.P.
 Lovecraft has not fared terribly successfully when it comes to film adaptations – having been caught between either pedestrian B-budget horror films like this and The Dunwich Horror (1969), or rendered in tongue-in-cheek splatter like Re-Animator (1985) and From Beyond (1986).
 (See bottom of the page for a full list of H.P.
 Lovecraft film adaptations).

 This adaptation of H.P.
 Lovecraft’s The Colour Out of Space (1927) seems to draw less upon H.P.
-Lovecraft than it does upon the conventions established by Roger Corman’s series of Edgar Allan Poe films in the early 1960s (all of which Die, Monster, Die!‘s director Daniel Haller incidentally acted as production designer for).
+Lovecraft than it does upon the conventions established by Roger Corman’s series of Edgar Allan Poe films in the early 1960s (all of which Die, Monster, Die!‘s director Daniel Haller incidentally worked on as production designer).
 Indeed Die, Monster, Die! is strongly reminiscent of Roger Corman’s first Edgar Allan Poe film The House of Usher (1960), marshalling many similar elements – the same twisted landscapes, the deformed family members, the cleancut hero comes to rescue the girl, the black magic and arcane secrets in the family past, the murky goings-on in the present being covered up by the unwelcoming family patriarch.
 (Corman himself started the connection of Poe and Lovecraft when he adapted Lovecraft’s The Case of Charles Dexter Ward (1927) with a Poe title in The Haunted Palace ).
 In a move that seems to have perhaps been intended to imitate Hammer, who after all inspired Corman’s Poe cycle, Lovecraft’s quintessential New England locale of Arkham has been transposed to Old England.

 Daniel Haller succeeds in building reasonable atmosphere out of cliche elements – hostile villagers, a big brooding mansion, unearthly screams in the night, mysterious hooded figures.
 There are some moments of genuine horror – the revelation of Freda Jackson’s mutated hand and face as she reaches out from behind the curtain and particularly the journey into the greenhouse and the briefly glimpsed vista of mutated alien creatures lined up in a cage.
 In the end though, Die, Monster, Die! is not much more than a routine monster movie that plods to a predictable end and achieves nothing on any level other than the patently obvious.